A WHO panel is calling for a global registry of human germline gene-editing projects, according to Stat News.

 Japan is to release rules governing some gene-edited food, according to NHK World.

 Eighteen researchers call for a temporary stop to all clinical uses of human germline editing in a piece appearing in Nature.

-In Nature this week: gene editing for tomato domestication, genome assemblies of inbred mouse strains, and more.
+In Nature this week: benchmarking framework for variant calling, and more.

 A statement from NIH Director Francis Collins follows a call by scientists for the moratorium pending the creation of a framework to guide the use of heritable genome editing.

 CRISPR technology has made its way around the world, but in the wake of the He Jiankui controversy, the industry is asking what recourse it has against misuse.

 In Nature this week: CRISPR-based method to determine specificity of adenine base editors, haploid induction for genome editing of commercial crops, and more.

 Rolling Stone calls the University of California, Berkeley's Jennifer Doudna one of the women who is shaping the future.